lulzsun/RePlaysTV/README.md

 	* Webcam settings
 	* Ingame HUD
 	  * This means instant replay shouldn't work, and any other related HUD functions
+	* Uploads Tab Sorting
   * A lot of plays.tv online services still run in the background
     * Minor issue, but it would be best for memory usage to get rid of them
+  * Installer slow
+    * Need to improve the installer's speed... not sure what to do to improve
+	* Mainly due to having the installer act as a portable/contained dev environment
+	  * Also the reason why installer's total file size is fairly large
+  * Make code more maintainable
+  * Reimplement Game Detection Remote Database
+	* This is important for new games that come out and Plays.tv does not recognized
+	* Need better understanding as to how the original service works

 # Disclaimer
 Please be aware that using this client modification is a violation of Plays.tv's Terms of Service.